Vietnamizing Woodstock

 Choppers and children behind.

-Unlike 3 days of Tet the year before, those 3 days of Peace & Music – with Michael Lang ( his Vietnamese equivalent, Truong Ky – the first Rock event organizer) saw crowds crash his concert.
-“It’s beautiful,” he said. ” Now that they are here we have to feed them…we have to prioritize.”
+Unlike 3 days of Tet the year before, those 3 days of Peace & Music – with Michael Lang (his Vietnamese equivalent, Truong Ky – our first Rock event organizer) saw crowd crashing his concert.
+“It’s beautiful,” he said.”
+Now that they are here, we have to feed them…we have to prioritize.” (direct quote).

 From time to time, I still am “looking for a heart of gold, …and I’m getting old”.